seth-zapata/MinesweeperProject/README.md

 Team member names: Seth Zapata, Jhonathan Mejia, Paul Perryman, Karla De La Cruz

 Short description of the app: For our project we’ve recreated the game Minesweeper.
-The main screen will give the user 3 buttons to click, to play the game, to go over the rules of the game, and to look at the highscores.
+The main screen will give the user 3 buttons to click; (1) To play the game.
+(2) To go over the rules of the game.
+(3) To look at the highscores.

 Known bugs: N/A